- What is a Headless CMS?

 Best Headless CMS Providers

 Choosing the right headless content management system can be tough.
-So to simplify it, we have listed out the top 5 Headless CMS to look for in 2021.
-These are the most common headless CMS examples of the current market.
-This list of top Headless CMS consist of free as well as paid CMSes.
+So to simplify it, we have listed out the top 10 best Headless CMS to look for in 2023.
+These are the most common Headless CMS examples (paid and free) in the current market.

 Strapi supports multiple databases, so its users have a wide range of choices.
 Highly customizable APIs, auto-generated documents, and one-click integration make it simple and easier to use.
 At the same time, it supports GraphQL and RESTful APIs for a better mobile apps experience.